 What is Birthright Macedonia?

-Birthright Macedonia is a unique program, administered by the United Macedonian Diaspora (UMD) together with its partner in Macedonia, the Macedonian Center for International Cooperation (MCIC), for Macedonian youth from around the world to gather in our ancient homeland for three weeks during the summer (called a Summer Session).
+Birthright Macedonia is a unique program, administered by the United Macedonian Diaspora (UMD) together with its partners in Macedonia, the Macedonian Center for International Cooperation (MCIC), and the Birthright Macedonia Bitola Alliance.
+This program offers Macedonian youth from around the world the opportunity to gather in our ancient homeland for three weeks during the summer (called a Summer Session).

 As a participant, you will be engaged in an internship work program, which you may use in your college or employment resumes.
 You will choose a work activity in a field that is of interest to you or compatible with your academic or work goals.
 You will live with a Macedonian Host Family during your stay in Macedonia.